aayushdw/ML-Notes/content/01 - ML & AI Concepts/Core Fundamentals/Regression Metrics.md

 - Same units as target variable
 - Useful for safety-critical applications

-**When to Use:** When you need to ensure no single prediction exceeds a threshold.
+**When to Use:** To ensure no single prediction exceeds a threshold.

 **Range:** [0, ∞) where 0 is perfect prediction